Drawing of Stakeholder map

 Who are Project Stakeholders?.
 An example Stakeholder Analysis and a typical project stakeholder list.

 What is a Project?
-Comprehensive guide with examples
+Comprehensive guide with example.

 Project Team Directory